Hidaka Sōnojō: Biography

-Hidaka returned to the Navy General Staff in 1886, and was sent to Europe in 1887-1888.
+Hidaka returned to the Navy General Staff in 1886, and was sent to Europe in 1887–1888.
 He returned to sea as captain of the corvette Kongō, his first command, in 1890.
 He was captain of Musashi in 1891 and Fusō in 1892.
-After a year as commandant of the Naval Artillery School from 1893–1894, he was appointed captain of the cruiser Hashidate during the First Sino-Japanese War, participating in the Battle of the Yalu.
+After a year as commandant of the Naval Artillery School from 1893 to 1894, he was appointed captain of the cruiser Hashidate during the First Sino-Japanese War, participating in the Battle of the Yalu.
 He was then assigned to command Matsushima in 1895, a post he held simultaneously with that of commandant of the Imperial Japanese Naval Academy, since Matsushima was under repairs for damages suffered during the war for most of this time.

 Hidaka was promoted to rear admiral in 1896 and became commander in chief of the Readiness Fleet in 1898.
 He was promoted to vice admiral in 1900, and became commander of the Takeshiki Guard District.
-He returned to command the Readiness Fleet again from 1902–1903, and was then appointed commander of the Maizuru Naval District.
+He returned to command the Readiness Fleet again from 1902 to 1903, and was then appointed commander of the Maizuru Naval District.

 With the start of the Russo-Japanese War, Hidaka was in line for promotion to command the Combined Fleet against the Imperial Russian Navy.
 However, Minister of the Navy Yamamoto Gonnohyōe selected Tōgō Heihachirō instead.
 When questioned about his decision by Emperor Meiji, Yamamoto replied that it was because “Togo was lucky”.

 Hidaka was ennobled with the title of baron (danshaku) under the kazoku peerage system in 1907, and was promoted to full admiral in 1908.
 He retired from active service in 1909, and from the reserves in 1918.
 He died in 1932.

+Hidaka's grandson Moriyasu followed him into the Navy, graduating with the Naval Academy's 66th Class in 1938, ranking 76th of 219 cadets.
+He became a fighter pilot and operated from various aircraft carriers throughout the Pacific War, eventually achieving the rank of Lieutenant Commander.
+Later, he joined the Japan Air Self-Defense Force and retired from that branch as a Colonel.
+He died on 15 July 2010.